-\textbf{Hierarchical explanations and progressive disclosure of agent messages for better user understanding.} Participants in our study emphasized the need for hierarchical explanations to improve a web agent's interpretability.
+\textbf{Hierarchical explanations and progressive disclosure of agent messages for better user understanding.} Participants in our study emphasized the need for hierarchical explanations to improve the web agent's interpretability.
 They wanted the agent's message delivery to start with a concise top-line summary, followed by more detailed reasoning revealed only on demand (S2-P7).
-This layered format aligns with the UX principle of progressive disclosure, which suggests showing only essential information first and uncovering complexity progressively~\cite{nielsen2006progressive}.
+This layered format aligns with the UX principle of progressive disclosure, which suggests showing only essential information first and uncovering specificity progressively~\cite{nielsen2006progressive}.
 Such progressive disclosure can help users grasp the outcome without being overwhelmed~\cite{nielsen2006progressive, mueller2021principles, kreiterling2025design}.
 Furthermore, one participant (S2-P9) specifically endorsed that the agent's response should clearly identify the problem, explain the cause, and provide guidance on solutions.
 This format is supported by user-interface guidelines on effective messaging in UX design~\cite{microsoft2025uxforerrors, minhas2024how}, and can help future research to structure agent messaging in human-agent interaction.

-\textbf{Reveal the process of agent decision-making for debugging and trust.} Our participants suggested that visibility into the agent's decision process can be a helpful strategy to debug failures and build trust.
+\textbf{Reveal the process of agent decision-making for user debugging and trust.} Our participants suggested that visibility into the agent's decision process can be a helpful strategy to debug failures and build trust.
 This means exposing why the agent took a certain action and what it considered along the way~\cite{eriksen2025designing}.
 They specifically mentioned that a useful system can reveal the agent's consideration set over time, e.g., what the agent looked at or weighed before acting (S2-P1).
-This insight aligns with developments in XAI that use attention mechanisms to make AI's attention visible~\cite{an2022attention}.
+This insight aligns with developments in XAI that visualize AI's attention~\cite{an2022attention}.
 Translating this to web agents suggests that we could visually indicate which UI elements the agent considered at each step by highlighting them.
-In this way, users can have the clue to understand how an action was proposed and trace the cause of a failure, such as overlooking a critical button or misprioritizing a less relevant link.
+In this way, users can understand how an action was proposed and trace the cause of a failure, such as overlooking a critical button or misprioritizing a less relevant link.